 Fault grounds and alimony

 Some people wonder if fault grounds impact a divorce.
 For the most part, fault grounds have no impact on alimony.
 Economic fault, on the other hand, can have a mark on a case, including when a spouse wastes marital funds or becomes willfully unemployed to benefit them in a divorce.
-The court may take action in lieu of these actions.
+The court may take action in response.

 Contact our firm